-You can use any type of information to create a workflow with this trigger—it just depends on what data is available.
 Let's say you have an insurance company.
 In your customer's data, there's a field that shows the date when the insurance for each person ends.
 Now you can use the date field "1 month before" "insurance end date."
 Of course, when you send the reminder is up to you.
 It can be a month, a week or a few days before.

 Apart from these 6 triggers, there are also 4 extra triggers that are specifically made for people with an online shop.

 E-commerce businesses can integrate their shop with MailerLite and effectively ask for post-purchase feedback, recommend similar products or seal the deal when customers haven't completed their order.

 If you have a Shopify or WooCommerce store that is integrated with MailerLite then you can use this trigger to curb shopping cart abandonment.
 This one starts an automation workflow when a shop visitor provides their email but leaves before finalizing their purchase.
 These emails are known as cart abandonment emails and are awesome for customer retention.
 This workflow will be triggered each time a subscriber abandons their shopping cart.